Welcome to The Property Standardisation Group

 The PSG see the benefits of standardising documents and procedures as:

 - avoiding wasting time on minutiae, allowing solicitors to concentrate on the things that really matter in the transaction

 - speeding up the whole process for the benefit of the clients and also making transactions more profitable, and

 - managing risk.

 The PSG has been assisted by other firms carrying out commercial property work in reviewing the documents produced.
-The PSG are grateful for the input received from Anderson Strathern, ACH-Shoosmiths, DWF Biggart Baillie, Burness Paull, DLA, HBJ Gateley, McClure Naismith, Morton Fraser, Murray Donald Drummond Cook, Thorntons, Ennova Law and Wright Johnston & Mackenzie.
+The PSG are grateful for the input received from Anderson Strathern, ACH-Shoosmiths, DWF Biggart Baillie, Burness Paull, DLA, Ennova Law, HBJ Gateley, McClure Naismith, Morton Fraser, Murray Donald Drummond Cook, Thorntons, TLT solicitors, and Wright Johnston & Mackenzie.
 The clear aim is however to agree forms of documentation and procedure which can be used by all firms engaged in commercial property work, not merely restricted to the firms involved in the PSG to date.

 What we do